-Brooklyn Center fires city manager, gives mayor control of the police department following police shooting
+Brooklyn Center fires city manager, gives mayor control of the police department following fatal shooting

 “I will continue to work my hardest to ensure good leadership at all levels of our city government,” Elliott said in a tweet about the change.

-Earlier that day, Elliott and Boganey had publicly split over the discipline of the officer involved, who was identified as Kim Potter, a 26-year veteran of the Brooklyn Center Police Department.
+Earlier that day, Elliott and Boganey publicly split over the discipline of the officer involved, who was identified as Kim Potter, a 26-year veteran of the Brooklyn Center Police Department.
 Authorities said Potter accidentally fired her gun at Wright when she meant to use a Taser.

 “All employees working for the city of Brooklyn Center are entitled to due process with respect to discipline,” Boganey told reporters.
 “This employee will receive due process, and that’s really all I can say today.”